 Most financial institutions create, sell, and manage their own mutual funds.
 This includes banks, financial planning firms, brokerages, credit unions and trust companies.

 Investors often work with advising, associate advising, or dealer representatives when they consider a mutual fund.
-These representatives have restrictions on the products they can advise on or sell and are regulated by the New Self-Regulatory Organization of Canada (New SRO).
-The New SRO consolidates the functions of the Investment Industry Regulatory Organization of Canada and the Mutual Fund Dealers Association of Canada.
+These representatives have restrictions on the products they can advise on or sell and are regulated by the Canadian Investment Regulatory Organization (CIRO).
+CIRO consolidates the functions of the Investment Industry Regulatory Organization of Canada and the Mutual Fund Dealers Association of Canada.

 What are Fund Facts?